userminer2/EclipsedOS/README.md

 # Known issues:

-- Bugs in the terminal.
+-

 # Changelog
+    #EclipsedOS 3.0b1 -> 3.0b2

+    - Updated the Terminal to fix bugs.
+    - Saved up 1GB in storage after install and 200mb on the ISO file.
+    - Improved Performance.

     #EclipsedOS 3.0a1 -> 3.0b1

     - Updated the Terminal to reflect the changes to the installation of apps.